 Cover designer Gary Burden was art directing.
 “He and I corralled the group and had them take their positions.
 For the first shot, Crosby lounged on a tree limb in the back.
 I set up four cameras on tripods: the antique camera, a medium format camera and two 35 mm cameras.
 I told everyone I would be moving from camera to camera during the long exposure but they were to focus only on the antique camera.

 “I signaled everyone to get ready, removed the cap from the old camera lens and let the exposure begin.
 They were into it and sat frozen.
 I moved quickly to the other cameras, which were my insurance policy should the old technique not work.
 After two and a half minutes, I replaced the cap and then removed the exposed tintype in a light-tight holder, wrapped it in a black cloth and raced to the makeshift darkroom.
 The band waited while I processed the plate using a series of chemical baths.
 It took about 10 minutes, after which I left the picture to dry in the darkroom while I headed out for the second shot.”

 For the second exposure, Crosby sat in a chair surrounded by the band.
-It was during the second shot that a neighbor’s dog wandered into the shot.
+It was during the second shot that Stephen Still’s Malamute, with one blue eye and one brown, wandered into the shot.

 “I immediately told the group to remain frozen.
 I explained the dog would only be a slight blur after it moved out of the frame.”

 The dog wasn’t the only animal to enter the picture.
 “I was recently going through the outtakes,” Tom said, “and noticed a cat had jumped in the tree where Crosby had been sitting during the first photo.
 It was funny watching the animals enter the picture and the band members not being able to move.”